You’ve probably heard that Facebook ads are great for small business marketing.

 When shouldn’t you use Facebook ads for small business?

-The potential of Facebook ads for small business is high, but are there situations where they aren’t the best fit?
+The potential of Facebook ads for small business is high, but are there situations where paid promotions aren’t the best fit?
 Probably.

 Whether or not Facebook ads make sense for your marketing is a decision you have to make based on the specifics of your business.
 But there are a few situations where it might be harder to make Facebook ads work.

 - Your audience isn’t on Facebook: Some people still don’t use Facebook.
-If you’re targeting an older audience, or you target business professionals who don’t like seeing business content on their personal social media, Facebook ads might not be the best fit.
+If you’re targeting an older audience, or you target business professionals who don’t like seeing business content on their personal social media, promoted posts on Facebook might not be the best fit.

 - You’re scaling up in a big way: If you’re targeting a small niche, your customer acquisition cost may start to go up.
-Once you’ve reached the people who are easiest to reach, it can get more expensive to reach more customers, and you’ll have to make a decision based on the numbers in your business.
+Once you’ve reached the people who are easiest to reach, it can get more expensive to reach more customers with boosted Facebook ads, and you’ll have to make a decision based on the numbers if the ROI benefits your business.